ctaylo37/crtinteractive/resume.md

 				<ul>
 					<li>Interacted with software development teams on a day to day basis to design and build engaging user experiences for projects that focus on creating more sustainable communities.</li>
 					<li>Responsible for research, UX design, visual design, and front-end development including CSS, HTML, jQuery, and Sass.</li>
-					<li>Led client projects from concept to final delivery and utilized an iterative design process that allowed for quick feedback and validation from the users.</li>
+					<li>Led client projects from concept to final delivery and utilized an iterative design process that allowed for quick feedback and validation from users.</li>
 					<li>Led design workshops for user discovery and persona development to enhance the usability of projects.</li>
 					<li>Managed design team sprint planning and task delegation.</li>
 					<li>Led a bi-weekly company-wide design meeting that introduced the company to new design trends and techniques.</li>